 Investments are comprised of fixed income securities and are carried at fair value.
-Gains and losses resulting from the difference between fair value and amortized cost are recorded as unrealized gains (losses) on investments in the Statement of Revenues and Expenses.
+Gains and losses resulting from the difference between fair value and amortized cost are recorded as unrealized gains (losses) on investments in the Statement of Revenues and Expenses and Changes in General Fund Balance.
 Accrued interest on the fixed income securities is included in the Investments balance.